daajoe/GPUSAT/README.md

 #gpusat
-A SAT solver based on dynamic programming which runs on the GPU.
+A SAT solver based on dynamic programming running on the GPU.

 ##Dependencies
 * OpenCL 1.2
-* AMD GPU or Mesa
+* AMD GPU

 ##Build
 ###Dependencies
 * cmake 3.2
 * gcc 5.4
-* AMD APP SDK 3.0 or CUDA
+* AMD APP SDK 3.0

 ###Compilation
 For compilation use `cmake` and then `make`.